Exploring clinical roles

 If you’ve been working at band 5 level or equivalent, but feel you’d like more responsibility or autonomy, you may want to consider a senior nursing role.

-Senior nursing roles can often act as a good stepping stone, leading to roles in advanced or specialist practice, teaching, research or leadership roles.
+Senior nursing roles can act as a great stepping stone, leading to roles in advanced or specialist practice, teaching, research or leadership roles.

 Examples of senior clinical roles